cquilezg/pitest-helper/README.md

 #### 1. Add the gradle-pitest-plugin to your project

-To add the [gradle-pitest-plugin](https://github.com/szpak/gradle-pitest-plugin) plugin, edit your `build.gradle` (or `build.gradle.kts` for Kotlin DSL) file by adding the following code:
+Add the [gradle-pitest-plugin](https://github.com/szpak/gradle-pitest-plugin) plugin, edit your `build.gradle` (or `build.gradle.kts` for Kotlin DSL) file by adding the following code:

 #### `build.gradle`